Jürgen Dornheim - Procter & Gamble

 Then I hope that you will be copied very often, simply for the sake of appreciation.
 And separating good ideas from bad ones is also a form of waste separation.
 Finally, let's take two more products from the large P&G range.
 What does the packaging of the future look like for shampoo, for example?

 And, of course, material changes are also conceivable.
 We said some time ago, for example, that we want to make bottles that are currently made of plastic from renewable or fibre-based materials.
 If that were easy, someone would have done it long ago.
 But we are confident that a lot of new developments and discoveries can still be made in this area.
 That's why we have a strong research approach there.
-I am optimistic that we will find a whole host of interesting solutions for shampoos and liquid soaps.
+I am optimistic that we will find a lot more interesting solutions for shampoos and liquid soaps.

 Another important product from the big P&G world is toothpaste.
 The wooden tube certainly doesn't work ...